Accessible Transportation Complaints: A Guide

 Accessible Canada Act

-The Accessible Canada Act (ACA), which became law on June 21, 2019, establishes a framework to create a barrier-free Canada through the proactive identification, removal and prevention of accessibility barriers.
+The Accessible Canada Act (ACA), which came into effect on July 11, 2019, establishes a framework to create a barrier-free Canada through the proactive identification, removal and prevention of accessibility barriers.
 The ACA applies to the federally regulated private sector, which includes the transportation, banking and telecommunications sectors, as well as the Government of Canada, Crown corporations and Parliament.
 These organizations will be required to develop and publish accessibility plans that describe how they will identify, remove and prevent barriers; establish a mechanism for receiving and addressing feedback on accessibility; and develop progress reports on the implementation of their plans and addressing feedback.

 The CTA's responsibility to resolve accessible transportation problems is limited to circumstances where the problem relates to: